-My favourite kind of basil Sweet Basil, but I also like to grow a few other purple tinged varieties to use as greens in flower arrangements too.
+My favourite kind of basil is Sweet Basil, but I also like to grow a few other purple-tinged varieties to use as greens in flower arrangements too.

 Keep your mint in a pot instead of growing it in the ground, as it has a spreading habit that you might not appreciate.

-Wish you could grow fresh vegetables in a small space?
-Now you can, with Small Garden, Big Harvest.
+Now you can, with Small Garden, Big Harvest!
 It’s the fastest way to learn all the intensive gardening techniques that can help you maximize every inch of your available gardening space.
-With lots of easy to do, real life examples, and 2 done-for-you plans, you’ll be able to start vegetable gardening, even if all you have is an apartment balcony.
+With lots of easy-to-do, real-life examples and two done-for-you plans, you can start vegetable gardening, even if only you have an apartment balcony.